TheDayC/url-breakdown/README.md

-A small tool that splits the contents down into its core components.
+A small tool that splits the contents of a url down into its core components.

 ## Requirements
 - [Node](https://nodejs.org/en/)